sysadmin-exe/cloudnova/README.md

 - When the PR checks passes, the PR can be merged to the main branch
 - The commit to the main branch triggers the `deploy-<service>.yaml` workflow which builds the image and tags it with the short sha and pushes to docker hub
 - The workflow also updates the argocd rollout manifest which then causes argocd to sync the application and deploy the new version
+- Argocd automatically runs a test to the newly deployed service
 - If there are no issues with the new version, it is promoted to the main active running version and the old version is phased out
 - If there are issues with the new version, the application can be rolled back via argocd and the issue is fixed, tested and redeployed